LongBu/AWS-MLS-C01-Study-Guide/README.md

 ##### Amazon Redshift:
   * fully managed, scalable cloud data warehouse, columnar instead of row based (based on Postgres, No OLTP [row based], but OLAP [column based]); no Multi-AZ
+  * As it is a data warehouse, can only store structured data
   * Offers parallel sql queries
   * Can be server less or use cluster(s)
   * Uses SQL to analyze structured and semi-structured data across data warehouses, operational DBs, and data lakes